Brightcoders-Bootcamps/today-i-learned-OwenRamire/README.md

 - `Date` without `new` returns the expected date in a string representation
 - The parameters on the syntax it can be:
         - Nothing: it will create the date and hour of today
-        - a string that represent a date in the next form: "Month Day, Year Hour:Minute:secon>
+        - a string that represent a date in the next form: "Month Day, Year Hour:Minute:second
-          ```javascript
+          ``` javascript
 	    var Xmas95 = new Date("December 25, 1995 13:30:00")
 	  ``` if you omit hour, minute or seconds, the value will be zero
 	- Also you can use integer values